ahouzio/PGM_project/README.md

 **TODO** :

-Crop a rando part of the image and generate the missing part
+-Crop a random part of the image and generate the missing part